Six to eight weeks.

 Not for companies still finding product-market fit.
 Not for teams that want a messaging refresh.

-For leadership teams that have seen the Diagnostic findings, understand the structural problem, and are ready to fix it properly.
+For leadership teams that have seen The Diagnostic findings, understand the structural problem, and are ready to fix it properly.